IMMIGRATION CLINIC

 Additional Requirements

 Work in the clinic may require some travel to meet with clients off campus, including in detention centers in remote locations.
-Efforts will be made to pair students without transportation with students with transportation.
+Efforts will be made to pair students without transportation, with students who are mobile.
 Clinic students must attend a mandatory day-long orientation session and sign the Immigration Clinic Intern Agreement.
 Students will be notified of the date of orientation upon registration.

 Faculty & Staff